 Polaris also notes that the problem is vastly underreported, and the real numbers are probably far higher.

-According to the International Labour Organization, at any point in 2016, there were 40.3 million people in slavery, 25% of which were children, Of the total number, 24.9 million were in forced labour and 15.4 million were in forced marriage.
+According to the International Labour Organization, at any point in 2016, there were 40.3 million people in slavery, 25% of whom were children.
+Of the total number, 24.9 million were in forced labour and 15.4 million were in forced marriage.
 Women and girls make up 99% of the cases of commercial sexual exploitation.

 So this is the problem, but what’s the solution?
 The United Nations observes International Day for the Elimination of Violence against Women annually, which can help to raise awareness, but that’s not enough.
 If the root of much of the problem is socioeconomic vulnerability, perhaps the most effective prevention is to improve those conditions in order to reduce vulnerability.
 Sadly, that seems rather unlikely to happen.